ajdavis/emptysquare-hugo/emptysquare/content/how-to-be-free-from-greed.md

 How can we be liberated from this experience?

 We look to our ancestors for examples of liberated people that we can emulate and look up to.
-And it's tough because their loves were so different from ours.
+And it's tough because their lives were so different from ours.

 Consider Shakyamuni Buddha's strategy.
 First thing he does is runs away from the palace.
 He leaves his wealth, his wife, his newborn son and he lives as a homeless wanderer in the woods for a decade.
 This works.
 It's total renunciation.
 It didn't get him the insight that he wanted, but it's a great start&mdash;to start by throwing everything away.